aws/aws-toolkit-vscode/designs/modify-resources-attached-to-code-pipeline.md

 Resources that have a tag `aws:codepipeline:pipelineArn` are considered to have an association with a pipeline.

+Metrics are logged indicating whether or not the Toolkit was successful in determining if there was an associated pipeline - see [Fallback Handling](#fallback-handling).

 ### Utility Methods
 * a method that determines if an AWS resource is associated with AWS CodePipeline
 * a method that generates confirmation prompt text (if confirmation prompt will exist within a Wizard and as a standalone prompt)